How much attention do you pay to your store’s image optimization?

 Your BigCommerce store allows for three different image formats: JPG/JPEG, GIF or PNG.
 Each of these have different benefits and drawbacks.

-- PNG files support a wider range of colors, and are also the only format that supports transparent backgrounds.
-However, this all comes at the cost of a larger file size.
+PNG files support a wider range of colors, and also the only format that supports transparent backgrounds.
+However, this all comes at the cost of larger file size.
 If you need to edit a photo multiple times, you’ll want to export it as a PNG file.

-- JPEG images are the most common format used by digital cameras and online.
-They support a wide range of colors, but the JPEG compression settings allow you to strike a balance between image quality and file size.
+JPEG images are the most common format used by digital cameras and online.
+They support a wide range of colours, but the JPEG compression settings allow you to strike a balance between image quality and file size.

 Have a look at this example where the same photo has been saved using different levels of compression:

 The result of using high, medium and low JPEG compression.
 Image source: Alex Jones

 While JPEG is the most popular format for web images, there are a few cases where it’s best to use a higher resolution file type like PNG.
 For example:

 When your image is mainly lines, icons or sharp images: JPEG compression may blur the line between the image and the background and make the contrast less apparent.